Don’t believe every word I say. I’ve been known to lie many times. I’ve conned people, gone to strip joints, and drunk way too much alcohol.

 There’s a field in Mathematics called Chaos Theory that says the flapping of a butterfly’s wings on one side of the world can significantly affect the formation and path of a hurricane on the other.
 Placed into that scale of things, how much stupidity or nobility can a crowd of humans unleash?

-In the spring of 33 C.E., Pontius Pilate — the Roman governor of Judea — tried to free Jesus by invoking the custom of releasing a prisoner during Passover.
+In the spring of 33 A.D., Pontius Pilate — the Roman governor of Judea — tried to free Jesus by invoking the custom of releasing a prisoner during Passover.
 So he presented two presumably charismatic inmates before the crowd: Jesus, the preacher with a messianic complex; and Barabbas, the revolutionary who led deadly insurrections against the Roman colonists.
 Both undeniably were excellent rabble-rousers and strong proponents of change.
 But where one fought to bring about regime change, the other merely showed how people can have a true change of heart.

 Faced with such a choice, the crowd opted to free Barabbas then demanded an excruciating death for Jesus.